MisterStump/TTS-Scripting-Doc/docs/object.md

 ##Function Summary

 ###Transform Functions
-These functions handle the physical attributes of an Object: Position, Rotation, Scale, Velocity.
+These functions handle the physical attributes of an Object: Position, Rotation, Scale, Bounds, Velocity.
 In other words, moving objects around as well as getting information on how they are moving.